stnolting/neorv32/README.md

 * on-chip debugger ([OCD](https://stnolting.github.io/neorv32/#_on_chip_debugger_ocd)) accessible via standard JTAG interface
 * compliant to the "Minimal RISC-V Debug Specification Version 0.13.2"
 * compatible with **OpenOCD** + **gdb** and **Segger Embedded Studio**

-:warning: The `B`, `Zfinx` and `Zmmul` RISC-V ISA extensions are frozen and officially ratified but there is no upstream gcc support yet (will be available with GCC12).
-To circumvent this, the NEORV32 software framework provides _intrinsic libraries_ for the `B` and `Zfinx` extensions.

 [[back to top](#The-NEORV32-RISC-V-Processor)]